entu/backup/README.md

-Data backup script for Entu.ee
+Data backup script for Entu